drupol/not-a-number.io/content/posts/dev/2020-08-10-lazy-collection-library-oddities.md

 This collection library let you use any kind of type for keys: _scalar_, _objects_, _arrays_,... _anything_!

-This library could be a valid replacement for [\SplObjectStorage][SplObjectStorage] but with much more features.
+This library could be a valid replacement for [\SplObjectStorage](https://www.php.net/manual/en/class.splobjectstorage.php) but with much more features.

 This way of working opens up new perspectives, another ways of handling data, different ways to think about data structure.